 The “no smell, no clean” system entails an inoculated deep organic litter floor that actively composts manure and safely processes toxins right under the pigs feet.
-The living floor keeps the pigs clean and healthy with no need to clean up their manure.
-Less expensive, less labor intesive, and less stress for the pigs.
-And stress-free pigs make for delicious lechon or tastier bacon, I guess?
+The living floor keeps the pigs clean and healthy without a need to clean up their manure.
+Less expensive, less labor intensive, and less stressful for the pigs.
+And stress-free pigs make for much more delicious lechon or tastier bacon, I guess?

 Holy Molasses!
 Natural Fertilizers

 Ms. Endico also taught the villagers how to prepare various fertilizer concoctions made from natural ingredients that are readily available.

 Fermented Plant Juice (FPJ) is used for seed and soil treatments and for plant nutrition.
 It consists of young shoots of vigorously growing plants in the locale that are allowed to ferment for approximately 7 days with the help of molasses.
 It's a way of extracting beneficial nutrients and plant hormones from common plants like weeds and using them as a fertilizer and growth promoters of the cultivated plants.

 Fish Amino Acid (FAA) or fish emulsion is a liquid made from fermeting fish waste (head, bone, intestine, etc) again with brown sugar or molasses.
 It has documented value in seedling growth and has salutary effect on microbe growth and action in soil.